mgroves/EmpiriCall/README.md

 You can make the feature strings be as granular as you need.

-Note that you have to specify arguments in those lambdas, but those argument values are not used.
-Just use whatever placeholder value suits you.
+Note that you have to specify arguments in those lambdas, but those argument values are ignored.
+Use whatever placeholder value suits you.

 # Configuration